 Prior to joining the Blues in 1996, Ms. Barkell served in various management positions at the Michigan Osteopathic Association.

-Ms. Barkell earned a Master’s of Science in Administration from Central Michigan University and a bachelor’s degree from the University of Michigan.
+Ms. Barkell earned her master’s degree in administration from Central Michigan University and her bachelor’s degree from the University of Michigan.

 Executive Vice President, Chief Financial Officer, and President of Emerging Markets

 Mark R. Bartlett, CPA, is executive vice president, chief financial officer and president of Emerging Markets for Blue Cross Blue Shield of Michigan.
 Prior to 2006, he served as executive vice president and chief financial officer, and previously as the corporation’s senior vice president and chief financial officer.

 Bartlett joined the Blues in August 1989 as director of Financial Accounting.
 Earlier he was audit manager for a Detroit accounting firm.

 He received a bachelor’s degree in business administration from the University of Michigan and a master’s of divinity from Michigan Theological Seminary.
 Additionally, he is a graduate of the Leadership Michigan program.